-An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore.
-The law is clear about that.
+An arbitral award made by an emergency arbitrator sitting in Singapore is enforceable in Singapore.
+The law is clear on this.

-The law is less clear about foreign emergency awards though.
-Are they enforceable in Singapore, too?
+However, the law is less clear on foreign emergency awards.
+Are they enforceable in Singapore?

-This is relevant, because Singapore may have been the first place where they did emergency arbitration, but it is no longer the only place.
-Among others, the Chinese Arbitration Association Rules, International provide for emergency arbitrators by default.
-The CAAI Arbitration Rules are applicable to arbitrations seated outside of Taiwan.
+This is important because while Singapore may have been the first place where emergency arbitration took place, it is no longer the only place.
+The Chinese Arbitration Association Rules, International, among others, provide for emergency arbitrators by default.
+The CAAI Arbitration Rules apply to arbitrations seated outside Taiwan.

 Scenario

-Let’s say two parties agree to submit their dispute to arbitration seated in Hong Kong and governed by the CAAI Arbitration Rules.
-But the respondent’s assets are located in Singapore and the claimant feels the need to seize these assets to secure the amount in dispute.
-So the claimant applies to an emergency arbitrator in Hong Kong, who orders this interim measure.
+Let’s say two parties agree to submit their dispute to arbitration seated in Hong Kong under the CAAI Arbitration Rules.
+However, the respondent’s assets are located in Singapore and the claimant feels the need to attach those assets to secure the amount in dispute.
+So the claimant applies to an emergency arbitrator in Hong Kong who orders this interim measure.
 Is this order – let’s call it a Foreign Interim Measure – enforceable in Singapore?

 The better reasons speak for it.